GULibrarySandbox/ten-repo/content/02-document.md

 {% include card.html header="First steps" text=text %}

 {% capture text %}
-Once you have the basics in place from reading [How to start Documenting and more](https://www.cessda.eu/Training/Training-Resources/Library/Data-Management-Expert-Guide/2.-Organise-Document/Documentation-and-metadata), document in detail on how your workflow goes from your raw data to the finished results.
+Document in detail on how your workflow goes from your raw data to the finished results.
 This can be anything from a downloaded function list from SPSS/NVIVO to the code used to create it.

+Consider developing a Standard Operating Procedure for your project team or lab.

+Read the PLoS article [Ten simple rules on how to write a standard operating procedure](https://doi.org/10.1371/journal.pcbi.1008095) and use the [template](https://zenodo.org/record/3678317#.Y2suUORByUk) the researchers have shared.

 You could also try to Sync the document automatically to the cloud with your data. (??This needs a link to more information on how to do this??){% endcapture %}{% include card.html header="Intermediate" text=text %}